Ghosts and Goblins

 ...
 Goblins ...

 Next up on our spooky shark tour, is the goblin shark (Mitsukurina owstoni).
-These wonderfully weird creatures are true sharks from the order Lamniformes (this means they are actually quite closely related to the great white shark (Carcharodon carcharias)) (Compagno, 1984).
+These wonderfully weird creatures are true sharks from the order Lamniformes (this means they are actually quite closely related to the great white shark (Carcharodon carcharias)) (Compagno, 1984, Paxton & Eschmeyer, 1998).

 The goblin shark has been described as a "living fossil" because it's relatives evolved around 125 million years ago and this species is still remarkably unchanged today!

-They are aptly named as goblins because of the incredibly and weird annatomy of their jaws.
-The goblin shark is capable of launching its entire jaw out of the front of its mouth in order to increase its reach then hunting prey (Compagno, 1984).
-This is known as "palatoquadrate protrusion".
+They are aptly named as goblins because of the incredibly weird anatomy of their jaws.
+The goblin shark is capable of launching its entire jaw out of the front of its mouth in order to increase its reach when hunting prey.
+This is known as "palatoquadrate protrusion" (Compagno, 1984, Paxton & Eschmeyer, 1998).

 You don't need to feel too afraid of these goblins though... you are very unlikely to ever encounter one, as they live in very deep oceans, at over 1,000 metres depth.
 Whatsmore, they prefer to eat small fish, squid and crustaceans, and are rarely involved in encounters